jamilazd/Mindful-Matters/README.md

 ### Project Extensions

+*  Make the layout responsive across different devices
 *  Fetch data from an external API and render in a React component to create a livefeed page of mental wellbeing news (https://newsapi.org/)